estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D22
+iOS and Swift.
+Spent some more time learning about Core Data.

 ### R1D21
 iOS and Swift.
 Note to self: Sometimes you just have to restart Xcode, rather than continuing to try and find the problem that you’re pretty sure you’ve already fixed.